iammohith/Ames-Housing-Intelligent-Platform/README.md

 - **Full observability** — Prometheus metrics, Grafana dashboards, structured logging
 - **Production patterns** — retry logic, schema drift detection, anomaly flagging, experiment tracking

+**100% Offline Capability**: All ML models (flan-t5, sentence-transformers) are pre-downloaded during the Docker build phase.
+Once built, you can disconnect from the internet and the platform will run flawlessly without ever attempting an external network request.

 **No API keys.
 No cloud accounts.
 No internet after build.**

 ---